simonmichael/hledger/MANUAL.md

 `hledger COMMAND --help` for details.
 Most options must appear somewhere after COMMAND, not before it.
 The `-f` option can appear anywhere.

-Arguments are also command-specific, but usually they are [filter patterns](#filter-patterns) which select a subset of the journal, eg transactions in a certain account.
+Arguments are also command-specific, but usually they form a [query](#queries) which selects a subset of the journal, eg transactions in a certain account.

 To create an initial journal, run `hledger add` and follow the prompts to enter some transactions.
 Or, save this